queens-satellite-team/Space-School/lab05-sd-card/lab5.md

 # Section 2: Logic Level Shifter

 For some sensors and devices you can not connect them directly to the Arduino.
 For us, this is only the sd-card reader.
-We must change the high voltage outputs from the Arduino Nano Every to to a samller voltage in order to protect these sensors from being fried.
+We must change the high voltage outputs from the Arduino Nano Every to a samller voltage in order to protect these sensors from being fried.

 <p align="center">
 <image src="https://user-images.githubusercontent.com/48306876/140852633-a25e0dec-651b-4dfb-b579-adb0ea23dae9.png" width="300" height="300">